 DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-NORWEGIAN CRUISE LINE HOLDINGS LTD. The Board of Directors recommends you vote "FOR" proposals 1a, 1b, 2, 3 and 4: 1.
-Election of Class II Directors Nominees: For Against Abstain 1a.
-Stella David 0 0 0 1b.
-Mary E. Landry 0 0 0 For Against Abstain 2.
-Approval, on a non-binding, advisory basis, of the compensation of our named executive officers 0 0 Approval of an amendment to our 2013 Performance Incentive Plan (our "Plan"), including an increase in the number of shares available for grant under 0 0 Ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the year ending December 31, 2024 and the determination of PwC's remuneration by our Audit Committee 0 0 Please sign exactly as your name(s) appear(s) hereon.
+NORWEGIAN CRUISE LINE HOLDINGS LTD. The Board of Directors recommends you vote "FOR" proposals 1a, 1b, 1c, 2, 3 and 4: Election of Class III Directors Nominees: For Against Abstain 1a.
+José E. Cil 0 0 0 1b.
+Harry C. Curtis 0 0 0 1c.
+Harry Sommer 0 0 0 For Against Abstain 2.
+Approval, on a non-binding, advisory basis, of the compensation of our named executive officers 0 0 Approval of an amendment to our 2013 Performance Incentive Plan (our "Plan"), including an increase in the number of shares available for grant under 0 0 3. our Plan Ratification of the appointment of PricewaterhouseCoopers LLP ("PwC") as our independent registered public accounting firm for the year ending 0 0 December 31, 2025 and the determination of PwC's remuneration by our Audit Committee Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX]